Why I Replaced All of My Amalgam Fillings. Should You Consider the Removal of Mercury Fillings in Lincoln, NE?

 Health and Environmental Hazards of Mercury Vapor

 - Amalgam fillings certainly do emit mercury vapor at times, but the most exposure to mercury happens when these fillings are removed.
-The dust from the filling becomes airborne when being removed.
-This can be ingested by the patient, the dentist, or the other staff.
+The dust from the filling becomes airborne and this can be ingested by the patient, the dentist, or other team members.
 This is why we do not recommend removing any previously placed amalgam fillings unless a problem arises.
-If an amalgam filling does need to be replaced, the tooth is isolated and proper suction is used to limit exposure to the dust.
+If an amalgam filling does need to be replaced, the tooth is isolated and proper suction is used to limit exposure to the dust ultimately resulting in the safe removal of mercury fillings in Lincoln, NE.

 - Proper disposal and air purification during the removal of amalgam fillings in Lincoln, NE is critical to prevent introducing mercury amalgam particles into the environment.